pagefaultgames/rogueserver/README.md

 ### Which steps do I repeat?

 - **Daily development:**
+  - Run `podman-compose -f path/to/compose-file.yml up` to start
+    - You can pass the `-d` flag to allow it to run in the background
-  - Run `podman-compose up` to start, and `podman-compose down` to stop.
+  - Run `podman-compose -f /path/to/compose-file.yml down` to stop
 - **If rogueserver changes:**
+  - Pull the latest changes from rogueserver via git.
   - Rebuild the image (`podman build -t rogueserver:dev .`), then restart the environment.
 - **If you want to reset everything:**
   - See below for clearing out all Podman data.